NethServer/docs/administrator-manual/en/ha.rst

 ------------

 The primary node will be the one running services on normal conditions.
-First, you must configure a logival volume reserved for DRBD shared storage.
+First, you must configure a logical volume reserved for DRBD shared storage.

 Configuring DRBD storage
 ^^^^^^^^^^^^^^^^^^^^^^^^

-* Add ad new disk (example, vdb)
+* Add a new disk (example: vdb)
 * Create a new partition:

 ::